 - the extent of local water quality issues and ways to improve surface water quality;

 - the value of citizen science and habitat restoration in watershed management;

 - professional opportunities in the field of environmental science.

 Offered in two sessions (February-March or April-May), this intensive, hands-on program includes three classroom presentations on stream ecology and watersheds, macroinvertebrate identification, and data interpretation.
 Students also participate in a field trip to a local creek, during which they collect chemical and physical data on the site, as well as collect and identify macroinvertebrates to aid in a biological assessment of the waterway.

-The Biomonitoring Program is funded by the Vallejo Flood and Wastewater District, the Solano County Department of Resource Management, and the City of Benicia.
+The Biomonitoring Program is funded by the Vallejo Flood and Wastewater District, the Solano County Department of Resource Management, Solano County Water Agency, and the City of Benicia.
 Additional program support is provided by the Vallejo Watershed Alliance and the Greater Vallejo Recreation District.

 For more information on this program, please contact Allison Martin.

 High school students carry supplies to a riffle to collect macroinvertebrate samples living in Sulphur Springs Creek, Vallejo.